Jieli12/PersonalWeb/_pages/markdown.md

 :   A startup company or startup is a company or temporary organization designed to search for a repeatable and scalable business model.

 #dowork
-:   Coined by Rob Dyrdek and his personal body guard Christopher "Big Black" Boykins, "Do Work" works as a self motivator, to motivating your friends.
+:   Coined by Rob Dyrdek and his personal body guard Christopher “Big Black” Boykins, “Do Work” works as a self motivator, to motivating your friends.

 Do It Live
-:   I'll let Bill O'Reilly [explain](https://www.youtube.com/watch?v=O_HyZ5aW76c "We'll Do It Live") this one.
+:   I’ll let Bill O’Reilly [explain](https://www.youtube.com/watch?v=O_HyZ5aW76c "We'll Do It Live") this one.

 ## Unordered Lists (Nested)

   * List item one
       * List item one
           * List item one
           * List item two
           * List item three